ArmandPhilippot/apeu/README.md

 └── other views
 ```

-The view stories will be collected when your start the dev server and will be available in the design system (accessible under `/design-system` in your browser).
+The view stories will be collected when your start the dev server and will be available in the design system.

 This way you can test them in isolation both visually through stories and with Vitest tests.

-### Add a new language
+### Adding a new language

 To add a new language for this website, you need to create a new JSON file in `src/translations` using the locale as filename.
 Here are the required steps: